mikemattner/mikemattner.com/content/projects/numbers.md

 ---

 Randomly generate tickets for Mega Millions.
+A totally useless project I've been using to test out technology for over a decade.